 A few weeks ago, I wrote a blog post on Technology Infrastructure and Inclement Weather.
 In this blog post, I'm writing about a similar topic included in the last blog post, the difference between data redundancy and data backups (and why you should have both).

 Tonight (April 28, 2014), the Chattanooga TN area (where we are located) will see extremely strong thunderstorms, as well as possible tornadoes that have already done damage to other parts of the United States.

 Yesterday, the maintainers of OpenSSL, an Open Source toolkit that helps encrypt communications between a server and its end users, announced a critical security bug in previous versions of the software.
-Essentially, the critical bug makes it possible for anyone to see your credentials (including your username and password) whenever you login to a particular website that is affected by the bug.

 In less than 7 days, Microsoft will quit supporting the Windows XP operating system.
 This has huge implications for lots of entities, especially for many nonprofit organizations, as it is common for nonprofits to use outdated operating systems in an effort to reduce information technology costs.

 We recently had a client who wanted to replace one of their employee's computers.
 In this process, I asked (and they wisely accepted) if I should destroy the data on the old computer's hard drive after taking a backup of the necessary data to transfer to the new PC.

 "I operate under the principle that my computer is owned by at least three governments."

 Christmas is a wonderful time of year.
 It is a time to be with family and friends, and to celebrate life.
 In Protestant Christianity, it is also a time to celebrate the birth of Jesus Christ, and his sacrifice of coming to earth.
 Regardless of your religious convictions, we at Develop CENTS sincerely hope all of our clients, friends, families, and you, our readers, have a wonderful Christmas holiday season.